doorstepecology/VI-s-from-iNat/README.md

 Standardize iNaturalist observation data and annotate them with NSW bionet growth form groups Compute Vegetation Integrity (VI) scores on the above using NSW BAM calculation formulas.

-🛠️ Requirements & Setup Prerequisites

-An iNaturalist account, or a copy of the data export
-R with tidyverse

 Data Inputs:
 observations-*.csv: Exported iNaturalist observations (please note, the observations need to be annotated with observation fields in line with a specific methodology)